 file tells Drill to scan that JAR file or associated object and include it.

-You can run the following query to see a list of Drill’s startup options:
+Run the following query to see a list of the available start-up options:

 SELECT * FROM sys.boot;

 Configuring Start-Up Options